onetep-devel/tutorials/source/T14_EELS.rst

 on a toy system: silene (the silicon equivalent of ethene).
 An example input file is provided in the Files section below, as are the PAW potentials for Silicon and Hydrogen and the associated core wavefunction data for Silicon.
-The tutorial files use the JTH pseudopotentials[5], with the addition of core orbitals, and we also regenerated the PAW potential and Core orbitals with a core hole, for the later part of this tutorial.
+The tutorial files use the JTH pseudopotentials, with the addition of core orbitals, and we also regenerated the PAW potential and Core orbitals with a core hole, for the later part of this tutorial.